 At Infiniti, we back everything we build.
 So we are proud that every Infiniti is protected by some of the best New Vehicle Limited Warranties, including 4-year/60,000-mile Basic coverage.
-All 2011 models also feature 6-year/70,000-mile Powertrain coverage.
-And Infiniti warranties are completely transferable if you should sell your Infiniti.
+All 2012 models also feature 6-year/70,000-mile Powertrain coverage.

-For additional peace of mind, the Elite Infiniti Extended Protection Plan provides you with quality long-term mechanical protection for 7 years/100,000 miles - long past your vehicle's Basic and Powertrain Limited Warranty.
+For additional peace of mind, the Elite Infiniti Extended Protection Plan provides you with quality long-term mechanical protection for 7 years/100,000 miles (measured from in service date and zero miles, whichever comes first)"- long past your vehicle's Basic and Powertrain Limited Warranty.
 With the extra coverage, if a covered component fails during the term of the plan, Infiniti pays... not you.
 Plus, the Elite Infiniti Extended Protection Plan includes extensive Roadside Assistance benefits and car rental coverage.